MagnivOrg/magniv-docs/docs/intro.md

 Magniv can be hosted or self-hosted.

 Self-hosted works well for teams that need tight control of infrastructure and security.
-Hosted is perfecct for teams that want to move quickly and not worry about how things work in the backend.
+Hosted is perfect for teams that want to move quickly and not worry about how things work in the backend.

 ||Hosted|Self-Hosted|